jwarreng12/jwarreng12.github.io/docs/writing_samples.md

 # Technical Writing Samples

-Here are my technical writing samples.
 ## Boomi
 As a Senior Technical Writer, I wrote engineering documentation for application connectors (Amazon, Google, Microsoft, etc.) and technology connectors (HTTP, LDAP, etc.) connecting and transforming data between applications across cloud and hybrid IT environments.
 Additionally, I wrote engineering documentation for building connectors using the Connector Software Development Kit (SDK).

+Here are a few samples of documentation I wrote at Boomi:

 ### Tutorial: Building a custom connector
 I wrote the [Tutorial: Building a custom connector](https://help.boomi.com/bundle/connectors/page/int-Building_your_own_custom_connector.html) to help developers build a custom connector using the Boomi Connector Software Development Kit (SDK).